Techtonica/curriculum/api/REST-API.md

 - Can you find of a better way to clean the code?
 Could it be by splitting the code so you separate all the server logic and the Express app one in different files?
 Why do you think this could be a good practice?
 Try to implement a solution.

+- Even if this is only an example solution, could you think of a cleaner way to bring about the `customers` and `invoices` data and prevent cluttering the server file?

-- How would you go about implementing checks to make sure the `PUT` and `PATCH` methods are not simply replacing parts or the entirety of a resource with an empty property or an empty object?
+- How would you go about implementing checks to make sure the `PUT` methods are not simply replacing parts or the entirety of a resource with an empty property or an empty object?

 ```